Drug Evaluation Committee 2009-36 Agreement on Commissioning of Review by Clinical Trial Review Committee (Part 1)

 Question

-When an investigational new drug (IRB) review is outsourced, a "contract for outsourcing of investigational review services" must be concluded in advance between the IRB establisher and the sponsor medical institution.
-Please tell us what we should keep in mind as IRB establishers regarding the contents of the agreement.
+When an IRB review is requested outside the hospital, a "Contract of Review of Clinical Trials" must be signed in advance between the IRB establisher and the Investigator Site that is requesting the IRB review.
+Please tell us what we should keep in mind as IRB establishers regarding the contents of the contract.

-What should be specifically stated in the contract regarding "handling of confidential information regarding the site, sponsor, and subjects" and "handling of personal information"?
-Also, please tell us about the following points.
+What should be specifically stated in the contract regarding "handling of confidential information regarding Investigator Site, sponsor, and subjects," "handling of personal information," etc.?
+Please also tell us about the following points.

 1. 1.

-Compensation to the site, sponsor, and subjects in the event of unforeseen circumstances or fault on the part of the IRB establishment
+Compensation to Investigator Site, Sponsor, and Subjects in the Event of Unforeseen Circumstances or Failure on the Part of the IRB Establisher

 2. 2.

-If a subject suffers a serious disadvantage caused by a clinical trial due to an obvious fault on the part of the sponsor or the site, is there a possibility that not only the site and sponsor but also the IRB establishment could be sued by the subject or his/her bereaved family?
+If a subject suffers a serious disadvantage caused by a clinical trial due to an obvious fault on the part of the sponsor or the investigator site, is there a possibility that the subject or the subject's bereaved family will sue not only the Investigator Site and the sponsor, but also the IRB establishment?
 (On the responsibility of approving the clinical trial)

-If you have a model of the contract, we would appreciate it if you could provide it to us.
+If you have a model contract, we would appreciate it if you could provide it to us.

 We do not have a model contract, but please conclude the contract in accordance with Article 30, Paragraphs 2/4 of the GCP and the guidance in the same article.

-Regarding the handling of confidential and personal information, it should be fine if the contract stipulates that the information will be stored appropriately, that it will not be leaked to third parties, and that prior consent will be obtained for the release of the proceedings of the Clinical Trial Review Committee meeting.
-For specific terms of the agreement, please discuss with the sponsor medical institution.
+Regarding the handling of confidential information and personal information, we believe that there should be no problem if the contract stipulates that the information will be stored appropriately, that it will not be leaked to third parties, and that prior approval will be obtained when disclosing the agenda of a clinical trial review committee meeting.
+For specific terms of the agreement, please discuss with the Investigator Site that is the sponsor of the clinical trial.

 The quoted part has been changed according to the revision (October 24, 2011) of the "Implementation of the Standards for Clinical Trials of Pharmaceuticals".